 History and Development

-Texas A&M University, the state’s first public institution of higher education, opened for classes in 1876.
-It is now one of a select few institutions in the nation to hold land grant, sea grant and space grant designations.
-It is also one of the few universities to host a presidential library.
-The George Bush Presidential Library and Museum opened in 1997 on a 90-acre tract of land on the west side of campus.
-The University owes its origin to the Morrill Act approved by the Congress on July 2, 1862.
-This act provided for donation of public land to the states.
-The land was to be sold at auction, and the proceeds were set aside in a perpetual fund.
-The act directed that interest from this fund be used to support a college whose “leading object shall be, without excluding other scientific and classical studies, and including military tactics, to teach such branches of learning as are related to agriculture and mechanic arts . . . in order to promote the liberal and practical education of the industrial classes in the several pursuits and professions in life.”
+Our origins, however, are much humbler.
+We owe our existence to the Morrill Act, approved by the U.S. Congress on July 2, 1862, which provided for donation of public land to the states.
+The land was to be sold at auction, with the proceeds set aside in a perpetual fund, and the interest generated used to support a college “to teach such branches of learning as are related to agriculture and mechanical arts . . . in order to promote the liberal and practical education of the industrial classes in the several pursuits and professions in life.”

-By resolution of the Legislature of the State of Texas in November 1866, Texas agreed to provide for a college under the terms of the Morrill Act, but no such institution was organized until the establishment of the Agricultural and Mechanical College of Texas by act of the Twelfth Texas Legislature on April 17, 1871.
-The same act appropriated $75,000 for the erection of buildings and bound the state to defray all expenses of the college exceeding the annual interest from the endowment.
-Proceeds from the sale of the 180,000 acres of land scrip received under the Land Grant College Act were invested in $174,000 of gold frontier defense bonds to Texas, forming a perpetual endowment for the institution.
-A commission created to locate the institution accepted the offer of 2,416 acres of land from the citizens of Brazos County in 1871, and instruction began in 1876.
+In November 1866, the Texas Legislature agreed to provide for the state’s land-grant college.
+Five years later, the Agricultural and Mechanical College of Texas was established through an act that appropriated $75,000 for the construction of buildings and that bound the state to defray all expenses of the college exceeding the annual interest from the endowment.
+Proceeds from the sale of the 180,000 acres of land scrip received under the Land Grant College Act were invested in $174,000 of Texas gold frontier defense bonds, forming a perpetual endowment for the institution.
+A commission created to identify a location for the college accepted the offer of 2,416 acres of land from the citizens of Brazos County in 1871, and the College opened its doors five years later.

-In 2001, Texas A&M University was admitted to the Association of American Universities (AAU), the prestigious organization founded in 1900 that restricts its ranks to the nation’s premier public and private institutions of higher learning.
-In 2004, the Kappa of Texas Chapter of Phi Beta Kappa was installed at Texas A&M University.
+In 2001, Texas A&M became a member of the Association of American Universities, which is restricted to the 62 top public and private institutions of higher learning in the United States and Canada.
+In 2004, the Kappa of Texas Chapter of Phi Beta Kappa was installed at Texas A&M.